ReturnInfinity/BareMetal/doc/Kernel API.md

 ### b\_storage\_write

-Write a number of sectors from memory to a drive
+Write a number of sectors from memory to a drive.

 Assembly Registers: